mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 is not a problem, as the correction is given by a ratio and there is no spin-flip scattering to depolarize the beam.
 The polarization efficiencies are calculated from ratios of non-spin-flip to spin-flip scattering, hence absolute numbers are not necessary.

-First, the data is normalised to monitor 1 (M1).
+First, the data is normalised to monitor 1 (M1) or measurement time.
 Then, if the necessary inputs of empty container and absorber (please note this is a different measurement than mentioned in the `Transmission` section) measurements are provided, the background can be subtracted from the data:

 .. math:: \dot{I_{B}} = \dot{I} - T\dot{E} - (1-T) \dot{C},

-where :math:`\dot{I}` denotes monitor-normalised quartz data, :math:`T` is transmission, and :math:`\dot{E}` and :math:`\dot{C}` are the normalised counts measured with empty container and cadmium absorber, respectively.
+where :math:`\dot{I}` denotes monitor or time-normalised quartz data, :math:`T` is transmission, and :math:`\dot{E}` and :math:`\dot{C}` are the normalised counts measured with empty container and cadmium absorber, respectively.

 In the case where either absorber or empty container inputs are not provided, this correction is not performed.